epiverse-trace/readepi/cran-comments.md

   `read_sormas()` functions.
 This helps in reducing the execution time of `devtools::run_examples()`.

+## Resubmission

+This is a resubmission.
+In this version I have:

+  * Fixed test file size issues.
+  * Corrected relative paths flagged by CRAN checks.

 ## R CMD check results

 0 errors | 0 warnings | 1 note